Frequently Asked Questions

 Our cancellation policy is relevant within as well as outside the 14-day cooling off period and is;

-If you cancel by 1 p.m. the working day before the planned survey, there will be no charge.
+If you cancel by 1 p.m. the working day before the planned survey, there will be no charge and you will be refunded in full.

-If you cancel after 1 p.m. up until 5 p.m. the working day before we will charge a nominal fee to cover administration fees only.
+If you cancel after 1 p.m. up until 5 p.m. the working day before we will charge a nominal fee to cover administration fees only and the remaining balance will be refunded.

 If you cancel after 5 p.m. the working day before the planned survey or on the day of the planned survey, full charges will apply.